 Despite being the 6th most populous country of this world, our automobile production is desperately low.
 Because market is manipulated, production output is lower than the actual capacity, and by delaying deliveries and selling handful of expensive products, the companies are sure making hefty profits but the volumes are never achieved and the country’s industry remains at stake.
 In order to become a mature market, we will have to achieve volume, and in order to achieve volume, prices have to come down within the reach of masses & production needs to meet the targets.
 There is no question of further enhancing the output, just making sure the current production meets the capacity will start to bring results.
 Higher localization in value components (such as making engines, transmission etc) is the need of the day rather than boasting about localizing a thousand valueless items which one can ‘touch & feel’.

-Government officials have been claiming about aiming to achieve production of 350,000 units in 2022 & up to 1 million units within the next 5 years, but with assemblers importing everything from abroad just to put them together here, has burdened the import bill like never before, while the annual production was still less than 200,000 units a year in 2021.
+Government officials have been claiming about aiming to achieve production of 350,000 units in 2022 & up to 1 million units within the next 5 years, but with assemblers importing everything from abroad just to put them together here, has burdened the import bill like never before, while the annual production was still around 200,000 units a year in 2021 (PAMA member companies).
 Imagine what will happen if kits of 350,000+ cars are imported in the country.
 Unless policies are designed to favor true localization & increasing genuine production volumes, the auto industry can never reach its true potential.
 Selling a handful of expensive vehicles can sure make the automakers & few rich people happy, but the decades-old problems of the industry will persist.
 Ctrl+Alt+Del… time to reboot!